Opening an Account

 What is pattern day trading?

-Under these rules, investors will be marked as Pattern Day Traders if they execute more than three day trades in a rolling five trading day period.
-If marked as a Pattern Day Trader, you may be restricted from making another day trade for 90 days.
+Investors will be marked as Pattern Day Traders (PDT) if they execute four day trades in a rolling period of five trading days.
+If you’re marked as a Pattern Day Trader, you may be restricted from making additional buy orders for 90 days or more.

 Important to Note

-PDT is a US regulatory (FINRA) rule, not a Stake rule.
-Therefore, those marked as Pattern Day Traders could face further restrictions beyond the 90 day, day trade restriction, at the discretion of our US broker-dealer, DriveWealth.
+Investors marked as Pattern Day Traders could face further restrictions beyond the initial 90 days, these are at the discretion of FINRA and our U.S. broker-dealer, DriveWealth.

 Exemptions from PDT